dorisjin1003/java-tutorial/cha04_operator.md

 * !a: Called negation or NOT operation.
 When a is true, the result is false; when a is false, the result is true.
 * a^b: Called logical XOR.
 When a and b are different, the result is true; otherwise, it is false.

+// For the short-circuit AND operator &&, if the first condition is false, the subsequent conditions are not evaluated.
+// For the logical AND operator &, if the first condition is false, the subsequent conditions are still evaluated.

 ## Ternary operator
 Basic syntax: